gridaco/figma-sdk/key-annotations/README.md

 - content component - component(symbol) that is only marked as component because it contains re-usable content, not for marking that it is a component with specific layout or style.
 - data source - layer / instance that is only existing for holding a specific data that can be referenced by other nodes.
 - data target - for mapping the single data to be targetted from data source (can be another node, or remote api with structured data)

+## Note - this package will be renamed to "flags"
+> this package will be renamed to "flags" from Sept 5.